 Funding?
 Rights to perform?
 Please hit the "contact" picture for details

 THE PLAY-SCRIPT - a health warning; an online script once stood here.
 Like Klemperer's life, the play has rambled and encountered many problems.
 Further changes will take place before this is ready for performance.
+If ever.

 PICTURES IN YOUR DREAMS

 BOOKS UNWRITTEN - REVIEWS PUBLISHED HOME